LDAP (Lightweight Directory Access Protocol)

 User configuration

-After configuring the server, users with permissions can log in to Parkpow, and they will receive the default permission level (Viewer).
+After configuring the server, users with permissions can log in to ParkPow, and they will receive the default permission level (Viewer).

 If it's necessary to change user permissions, after the user's first login, access the user settings menu and modify the permissions as needed.